 Air that has too much moisture creates a breeding ground for allergens like mildew, mold, dust mites and bacteria.
 These irritants make their way into your home through the ventilation system, windows, and doors.
 With the right conditions--like plenty of moisture in the air--they can multiply into whole colonies of allergens within hours.

 Dust mites in particular can be a problem in humid areas.
 When there’s high humidity, dust mites feast off of our skin cells and absorb the moisture in the air through their bodies.
 The American Academy of Allergy, Asthma & Immunology recommends keeping indoor humidity below 50% to keep dust mite populations down.

 While you can’t control the weather, you can take steps to regulate the humidity inside your house to help reduce your allergy symptoms.
 We recommend keeping indoor humidity levels between 40% and 50%.
 Running your air conditioner will help remove excess humidity from the air as well as adding a dehumidifier to your home.

 Keeping your home comfortable and allergy-free can seem extra difficult when it’s hot outside.
-The best way to keep track of the allergens in your home is with an indoor air quality monitor, like Awair 2nd Edition.
-Awair tracks toxins and chemicals in your air to help you stay safe and healthy no matter what the conditions are outside.
+The best way to keep track of the allergens in your home is with an indoor air quality monitor, like the Awair Element.
+Awair tracks indoor air quality in real-time to help you stay safe and healthy no matter what the conditions are outside.
 To learn more about Awair, follow the link below.